 Prior to joining FirstRain, Ms. Lee served as General Manager of Worldwide Services at Cadence Design Systems.
 In that position, she merged several services divisions into an industry-leading advanced technology operation.
 She held P&L responsibility for the business spanning research and development, go-to-market, sales, and support across global regions including the US, UK/EU, India, China, and Japan.
 Before Ms. Lee's tenure at Cadence, she co-founded the software company Aqueduct Software, an enterprise-class software development solution for automating application data collection, profiling and analysis during iterative development, testing and deployment.
 Bootstrapping the company from the ground-up, she secured top-tier VC financing, and ultimately led the company through acquisition by NetManage in 2000.
 Ms. Lee began her career at Bell Labs and has also worked at Synopsys and 8x8 (formerly Integrated Information Technology, Inc.) in various product management roles.
-Ms. Lee earned a bachelor of arts in mathematics from Harvard University.

-Through her tenures at numerous start-up and mature Silicon Valley-based technology companies, Ms. Lee brings significant entrepreneurial and executive-level experience in the technology and software industry to the Board.
+Ms. Lee brings significant entrepreneurial and excurve-level experience in the technology and software industry to the Board.
 Her expertise in the IT space is broad, and provides the Board with tech-focused insight and perspective in the critical areas of operations, marketing and strategic development.